-With Avengers: Infinity War hitting theaters soon, many fans will be looking to rewatch the previous MCU films.
-To do that, they'll need over a day.
+Now Avengers: Endgame has released, the MCU is over 48 hours long (and that's just the movies).
 Marathoning most film franchises really isn't that hard.
 After all, most tend to top out at less than 10 films.
-Few are the franchises that go far into double digits, but the MCU is definitely one of them at this point, and is only a a few years away from eclipsing the James Bond series in number of installments.
+Few are the franchises that go far into double digits, but the MCU is definitely one of them at this point, and is only a few years away from eclipsing the James Bond series in number of installments.

 Most film franchises can be run through in less than a day, and even with bathroom and meal breaks accounted for, still don't break 24 hours.
 That isn't the case for the MCU.
-Currently comprising 18 films - with Infinity War set to become #19, and July's Ant-Man and the Wasp coming right behind as #20 - Marvel Studios' epic series of interconnected superhero adventures already runs pretty close to two whole days in total runtime, and might cross that line when necessary breaks are factored in.
+Currently comprising 22 films - with many more on the way after Avengers: Endgame - Marvel Studios' epic series of interconnected superhero adventures already runs pretty close to two whole days in total runtime, and might cross that line when necessary breaks are factored in.

 - Avengers: Infinity War / The Avengers 3 (2018) release date: Apr 27, 2018